Remembering Captain Phil Harris. His wiki, bio, net worth, wife, and kids.

 Deadliest Catch:

 Philip was introduced to the world of the Deadliest Catch in 2005.
-On the helm of the Cornelia, Philip’s first appearance came during the opilio crab portion of Season 1, as partner ship of the F/V Maverick.
+On the helm of the Cornelia, Philip’s first appearance came during the opilio crab portion of Season 1, as the partnership of the F/V Maverick.
 In the same season, Cornelia was heavily involved in the rescue of F/V Big Valley after it sank.
 After its debut appearance in season 1, Cornelia and Philip became a staple of the series.
 Phil also owned a coffee brand called Captain’s Reserve, which is in the hands of his sons now.
 From 2004-2005, Phil made 70 episodes appearance on “Deadliest Catch.”
-He was also part of the spin-off After The Catch making 13 appeareances from 2007-2009.
+He was also part of the spin-off After The Catch making 13 appearances from 2007-2009.

 Turning Fortunes: